sergerdn/lemur-docker/README.md

 make
 ```
 NOTE: make automatically resolves access rights to the docker.
 If we haven't start containers with `sudo`.
 NOTE: make commands tested on Linux and Mac.
+If you have any suggestion how it can be improved for Windows, feel free to make PR.

 Starting with more control
 --------